Asian stocks rally to record high ahead of trade deal; yen slips

 SINGAPORE (Reuters) - Asian share markets rose on Tuesday and safe-haven assets slid as signs of goodwill between China and the United States supported optimism for global growth, with the world’s two biggest economies preparing to formalize a trade-war truce.

 The U.S. Treasury Department on Monday said China should no longer be designated a currency manipulator - a label it applied as the yuan slid in August.
 China, meanwhile, has allowed the tightly managed currency to climb to its highest point since July.
+[CNY/]

-China’s offshore yuan extended strong gains to the dollar on Tuesday morning to a 5-1/2-month high, supported by rising optimism toward Sino-U.S. trade developments.
+China’s offshore yuan extended strong gains to the dollar on Tuesday morning to a 5-1/2-month high, supported by rising optimism towards Sino-U.S. trade developments.

 The offshore yuan surged to a high of 6.8745 per dollar, the firmest level since July 26.